-In the Logo section, press the Choose File button to select an image for the logo.
+In the Logo section, press the Upload your logo button to select an image for the logo.
 In order to grant good performances on page loading, and to avoid issues with features like reports, we suggest uploading a maximum of 380x72px logo image, and to make sure that the image height is not smaller than 36px.
 The maximum image file size is 2MB and the allowed formats are JPG, PNG, JPEG and GIF.
 Your new logo will then appear in the top left corner of the platform.
 You can also upload a custom favicon.
 This is the icon shown on the browser’s tabs and top bar.
-Press the Upload your Favicon button, then select a 16×16 png image from your computer.
+Press the Upload your favicon button, then select a 16×16 png image from your computer.
 Please note that you may experience problems in the favicon display when using Safari due to Safari limitations on the dynamic favicon loading.

 You can use globe icon in the top right corner of this section to create the Header Message in multiple languages using the platform's multilanguage tool, but the Page Title can only be added in one language.